What is the purpose of the Binomial Distribution Table? 2

 Read the Binomial Distribution Table

-• p: the probability of success on a given trial
+• p: This is the individual probability of achieving a success on any single, isolated trial.

 Question: Jessica makes 60% of her free-throw attempts.
 If she shoots 6 free throws, what is the probability that she makes exactly 4?

-To answer this question, we can look up the value in the binomial distribution table that corresponds to = 6, = 4, and = 0.60:
+To answer this question, we can look up the value in the Binomial Distribution Table that corresponds to n = 6, r = 4, and p = 0.60:

 Example of how to read binomial distribution table